johnnieeliasson/Uppgift-3/2-html-full-page/README.md

   - a heading inside the header-element, with the text "Home"
   - a menu, with two links one called home and and one called contact
   - three longer texts (max 250 words, lorem ipsum), with headings
-  - at least two images, where one is in a local folder and the other from a external page on Internet.
-Use your own images, or download from <https://www.pexels.com/>
+  - at least two images, where one is in a local folder and the other from a external page on Internet
   - a button with a link to another webpage on the Internet

+### New addition to the start-page

+- [ ] Add an internal video
+  - download (or better: make one :)) a nice video from <https://www.pexels.com/sv-se/videos/>
+  - use correct html syntax to add it to the startpage
+  - the video should have the autoplay and muted attribute

 ## Contact page

+### ... from previous task

 - [ ] Create a new file called contact.html
 - [ ] Copy-and-paste everything from your index.html file, but change the text in the heading inside the header-element to "Contact us".